Ambro17/slackify/README.md

 ### What about new slack Shorcuts?
 See [examples/shortcuts.py](examples/shortcuts.py) for a self contained example

+### But can i use new slack Modals?
+Of course!
+See [examples/views.py](examples/views.py) for a quick example

 ### Are interactive actions supported?
 Yes!
-See [examples/actions.py](examples/actions.py) for a self contained example
+See [examples/actions.py](examples/actions.py) for a quickstart.

->Note: Legacy actions are not supported by design.
-But it could be implemented if users need it.
+>Note: Legacy actions are unsupported by design as they are discouraged by slack.
+Nevertheless, if there's popular demand, we could add support for them.

 ## Roadmap
 Support for slack events through [slackeventsapi](https://github.com/slackapi/python-slack-events-api)